When trying to improve a website’s SEO, most people focus a large proportion of their time on keywords and not much else.

 If your website still isn’t optimised for mobile users then this is probably the first thing you should worry about.
 Internet browsing via mobile is on the rise, so much so that it has overtaken desktop and laptop as the No.1 device people are now using to view websites.

 Not only is Google able to recognise websites that aren’t properly optimised for mobile and drop them down the rankings, but people who try to access your website via mobile will probably leave instantly which will also be detrimental to your dwell time and bounce rate.

 Choosing Orion’s SEO service is one of the most beneficial things you can do for your business.
 We know exactly what Google values when it comes to the quality of organic content, stay up to date on Google’s ever changing ranking formulas, and can ensure that your company gets more exposure via online channels.

-So if you find yourself struggling, contact us today on (02) 8850 2215 or by emailing us and discover how Orion can optimally spice up your website’s SEO.
+So if you find yourself struggling, contact us today on (02) 8850 2215 and discover how Orion can optimally spice up your website’s SEO.